-Local school administrative units must develop an online local application (refer to CTE Local Application System) for CTE that meets the career and technical needs of youth and certain adults.
+Local school administrative units must submit an online CTE local application using the North Carolina Comprehensive Continuous Improvement Plan system that meets the career and technical needs of youth.
 This application shall be submitted for approval to the Division of Career and Technical Education, Department of Public Instruction.
 The application, once approved, is the official agreement between local boards of education and the State Board of Education relative to the use of state and federal funds allotted to them.